alterior-mvc/alterior/packages/runtime/README.md

 Many execution modules represent a service which can be turned on and off.
 Alterior has support baked in for this with Roles.
 Such modules can register a Role which allows the status of the service to be controlled and queried programmatically by using the `RolesService` injectable service.

 To register a role, use `RolesService.registerRole(roleRegistration)`.
+This is usually done within the `altOnInit()` method of a class marked with `@Module()`.
 You will need to provide `start()` and `stop()` methods which will be executed when the roles service decides to start/stop your role.
 You will also need to specify an `identifier` which is used when referring to the role in configuration and the environment.

 ## Configuring enabled roles